cellml/libcellml/docs/dev_building.rst

 If you've included Python bindings in your CMake configuration, but get this error in Visual Studio at build time, it's because the path to the Python installation was not set correctly in the CMake step.
 Re-running the CMake configuration with a manually-specified path to the Python installation will solve the problem.
 See `ERROR: On Windows without Python debug libaries` for instructions.

-Cannot write to xxx
+Cannot access xxx
 -------------------

 This is probably a permissions error related to the locations of your libraries or your ``LIBCELLML_BUILD`` directory.
 You could launch Visual Studio as an administrator by right-clicking on its icon in the Start Menu (see below), or create your ``LIBCELLML_BUILD`` directory somewhere your user has default permission to access.

 .. _fig_devBuilding_runAsAdministrator: